 The psychology of behavioral change, motivation, and long-term exercise adherence are key skills that you must learn to have any hope of successfully helping clients reach their fitness goals.

-Most people can learn how to make a program for different fitness goals and demonstrate and coach exercises.
+Most people can learn how to make a program for different fitness goals and demonstrate and coaching exercises.

-However, the truly transformational trainers must be leaders to their clients and promote and inspire long term change.
+However, truly transformational trainers must be leaders to their clients and promote and inspire long-term change.